 Holly Spofford was born and raised outside Philadelphia.
 As a young girl, she set up classrooms at home and played school with her collection of dolls and stuffed animals as students.

 It was no surprise, then, that she chose teaching as a career and taught middle school English for seventeen years.
 Students most enjoyed the mystery unit she developed and refreshed every year.
 This unit served as the inspiration for her first novel, A Letter for Hoot.

-After much introspection, Holly made the difficult decision to leave the world of teaching and the students and school she loved to pursue her lifelong goal of becoming an author.
-That goal became reality in 2017 with the release of her first novel.
+After much introspection, Holly made the difficult decision to leave the world of teaching and the students and the school she loved to pursue her lifelong goal of becoming an author.
+That goal became reality in 2017 with the release of her first novel, A Letter for Hoot.
 Holly's secret to developing her characters?
 She's a people-watcher, and she sees characters and invents story lines just by observing people wherever she goes.
-Holly's father's 1937 Cadillac LaSalle convertible also made its way into the pages of Holly's first book.
+Holly's father's 1937 Cadillac LaSalle convertible also made its way into the pages of Holly's two books.

 Holly is an athlete.
 She coached boys and girls sports for 25 years.
 As an avid golfer, she believes golf and writing have many similarities.
 Both require patience, respect and practice.
 She is an active member of Women Golfers Give Back, a non-profit that promotes the game of golf for girls who would not otherwise have the chance to play.
 Holly's true love, however, belongs to her husband John, a retired teacher and equally avid golfer.
 The couple resides in Wayne, Pennsylvania.

 Copyright © 2018 Holly Spofford - All Rights Reserved.

 Thanks so much for a wonderful interview about your work.
 You'll be happy to know that it just went live at